Samuel-Adeola/PurpleTeamCloudLab/README.md

 o	Navigate to EC2 → Key Pair, create a key named ec2_key_pair (lowercase), and save the .pem file.

-3. Configure SSH Key:
+2. Configure SSH Key:
-4.

 o	Copy the .pem file to C:\Users\<your-username>\.ssh and rename it to id_rsa.

-5. Deploy the Lab:
+3. Deploy the Lab:

-o	Open the command prompt, navigate to the project folder, and run:
+Open the command prompt, navigate to the project folder, and run:

             terraform init